jjvanzon/Circular-Language-Spec-Plans/done/2021-02-0-conversion-to-mark-down-notes.md

 #### 2021-02-10 Image did not show in rendered MarkDown on GitHub

-- Image does not show in rendered MarkDown on GitHub.
+- Image might not show in rendered MarkDown on GitHub.
 - MarkDown: `![Image in Sub Folder](images/ImageInSubFolder2.jpg)`
 - Folder itself is "Images" (starts with upper case letter).
 - Resolved URL has "images" (starts with lower case letter): `https://github.com/jjvanzon/JJ.Demos.MarkDownTest/blob/master/Sub-Folder%20with%20MD's/images/ImageInSubFolder2.jpg`
 - Changing resolved URL's "images" to "Images" leads to the (not raw) image page.
 -----
 - Exp: Changing image reference to starting with capital letter.
-- Image does show in rendered MarkDown on GitHub.
+- Image might show in rendered MarkDown on GitHub.
 - MarkDown: `![Image in Sub Folder](Images/ImageInSubFolder2.jpg)`
 -----
 - Hyp: precise casing matters in image URL's.